 The most popular type of machine for the home, the semiautomatic is an excellent choice for the majority of users.
 These all have a water reservoir (some can be plumbed in), vibration pump, boiler (or thermo block), and group head with a removable portafilter (handle assembly).
 All have a device for steaming milk.
 The user fills the coffee basket with properly ground espresso, tamps it (applies pressure), inserts the portafilter handle and presses the brew switch to start the extraction process.
 In 18 to 30 seconds, the switch is turned off.
-Depending on whether the single or double basket was chosen, a single (1 1/2 oz.) or double shot (3 oz.) of espresso can be produced.
+Depending on whether the single or double basket was chosen, a single (1 - 1 1/2 oz) or double shot (2 - 3 oz) of espresso can be produced.
 Of course, by letting the pump run longer, a long espresso or Crema Coffee can also be produced.

 The home automatic espresso machine has all the features of the Semiautomatic plus the ability to deliver a pre-programmed single and double shot (in effect turning the pump off by itself).
-There are few automatic home machines on the market - we carry the Gaggia Espresso Dose automatic machine which can be programmed with one shot size.
-One of the nice features about an automatic machine is the consistency of shot size that it provides.
+There are few automatic home machines on the market which have programmable features such as shot sizes, pre-infusion, and/or temperatures.
+One of the nice features about an automatic machine is the increased consistency of the shots that it provides.

 As stated previously, superautomatics, by virtue of their design, have to deliver their boiler/thermoblock water a short distance through unheated parts.
 For this reason, straight short espresso shots tend to be a few degrees cooler than those made on traditional machines.
-All Digital Saeco machines such as the Saeco Xelsis Stainless Steel plus allow the water temperature to be increased, which alleviates this problem to a degree.
+Certain machines allow the water temperature to be increased, which alleviates this problem to a degree.

 For a more extensive discussion on selecting a superautomatic espresso machine, check out the Espressotec Superautomatic Espresso Machine Buying Guide.